WeirdConstructor/3DPrining_MakerGrid/blender/README.md

 - `cases` assorted cases and holders for electronics.
 - `utils` all kinds of useful stuff to plug onto your MakerGrid.
+- `devices` specific devices made for the MakerGrid.

 ## Miscellaneous